 Dory has been teaching group exercise for nearly 29 years.
 She loves all forms of group exercise, but is most passionate about water aerobics.
 Join Dory for a spirited, joyful water workout at Waverley Oaks.
 Or attend BodyPump with Dory as she leads you through one of her favorite Les Mills programs with energy and enthusiasm.
 Come find out why Dory loves what she does so much!

-I joined my first gym (parental signature was required!) at the age of 15 and got into weightlifting on a daily basis after school.
-I had no license and had to find rides to the gym in Cambridge, but I never wanted to miss a workout.
+Dimitra joined her first gym (parental signature was required!) at the age of 15 and got into weightlifting on a daily basis after school.
+She had no license and had to find rides to the gym in Cambridge, but she never wanted to miss a workout.

-I started teaching Group Fitness at a small club in Watertown 12 years ago.
-My first certification was in Cardio Kickboxing and Cardio Sculpt — and I never would have pursued fitness as a part or full time career had I not been asked to do so back then!
-It wasn’t something I volunteered for, but so happy that someone noticed my skills.
+Dimitra started teaching Group Fitness at a small club in Watertown 12 years ago.
+Her first certification was in Cardio Kickboxing and Cardio Sculpt – and she never would have pursued fitness as a part or full-time career had she not been asked to do so back then!
+It wasn’t something Dimitra volunteered for, but she was so happy that someone noticed her skills.

-Teaching is important to me because fitness and a healthy lifestyle are such a huge part of my life, I love that I get to share that with others on a near daily basis.
-It works well when you believe in something and have passion for it.
+Teaching is important to Dimitra because fitness and a healthy lifestyle are such a huge part of her life, and she loves to share that with others on a near daily basis.
+For Dimitra, it works well when you believe in something and have passion for it.
 Others notice and want a part of it too.
-My job is to spread health and build strength in others.
-It’s a privilege.
+Her job is to spread health and build strength in others.
+For her, it’s a privilege.

-There are so many significant memories over the past 12 years that have made me love my job… members overcoming illnesses, moms whipping their bodies back into incredible shape before my eyes, countless tryouts where I thought I didn’t know what I was doing only to be hired on the spot (confidence boosters!), and classes that I had to give up that I miss dearly and won’t ever forgot, obviously.
+There are so many significant memories over the past 12 years that have made Dimitra love her job: members overcoming illnesses, moms whipping their bodies back into incredible shape before her eyes, countless tryouts where she thought that she didn’t know what she was doing only to be hired on the spot (confidence boosters!), and classes that she had to give up and misses dearly, but won’t ever forgot, obviously.

-What I love most about my classes are the people.
-There have been SO many instances where driving to a certain location or continuing to teach at a certain club just no longer makes sense for me or my schedule and yet I find myself continuing to teach there for years after simply BECAUSE of the members that I see every week.
-They appreciate what we do and it makes it worth it.
+What Dimitra loves most about her classes are the people.
+There have been SO many instances where driving to a certain location or continuing to teach at a certain club just no longer makes sense for her or her schedule, but she continues to teach there simply BECAUSE of the members that she sees every week.
+They are so appreciative, and it makes it worth it for her.

 Kim Clements has worked in the fitness industry for over 30 years as Instructor, Program Director and Studio Owner.
 During this time, Kim’s focus has gravitated more and more towards focusing on woman’s fitness … for women of all ages!
 Her classes emphasize strength, balance and alignment borrowed from her training in Stott Pilates, Vini Yoga, Stretch, Strength Training, and Classical Ballet.
 Kim believes exercise, in any form, is a way of life, and should be approached in the safest and least-stressful way possible.
 Humor and fun are a big part of Kim’s Zumba classes, … likewise,… focus and control play a big part in her Barre Basics and Body Conditioning classes.